PLAR: Credit for Life Learning

-PLAR can help you save time and money when completing your certificate, diploma or undergraduate degree.
+You can save time and money when completing your certificate, diploma or undergraduate degree.

 Are you a candidate?

-- Have I gained a broad range of knowledge, skills and abilities through work, professional development, volunteer work, and/or other life experiences?
+- Have I gained a broad range of knowledge, skills and abilities through work, professional development, volunteer work or other life experiences?